Striped Bass - 2013

 Central/Southern Management Area (CSMA)

-Stock Status – Concern – Stocks lack a quantified stock assessment, and show a truncated size and age distribution, lacking age classes of older fish.
+Stock Status – Concern – The lack of adequate data causes the CSMA stocks to be quantitatively assessed as unknown and to be listed as “concern”.
+The need for continued conservation management efforts are supported by the truncated size and age distributions, low overall abundance, and the absence of older fish in the spawning ground surveys.
+Since the 2004 FMP, there has been little change in the size and age distribution with few age 6 and older fish observed in any system.
 A major cause for concern over striped bass in the CSMA involves environmental conditions on the upper river spawning grounds in the spring.
 Dams blocking access to spawning habitat and low water flow associated with droughts, municipal withdrawals, and electrical power production frequently limit the spawning success of this species.
 Due to lack of funding, there are dependent and independent data that must be collected before an accurate stock assessment can be made.

 Research and Data Needs – Expand commercial, recreational, and independent sampling in the CSMA.
-Determine system of origin of fish on the spawning grounds and determine age structure of striped bass in the CSMA.
+Determine system of origin of fish on the spawning grounds, maturation schedule, and determine age structure of striped bass in the CSMA.

 Commercial quota of 25,000 lbs. during a spring season (March–April); season opens and closes by proclamation.

-Recreational CSMA joint waters: 22–27 inches TL prohibition/ 2 fish bag limit/ gear restrictions
+Recreational CSMA joint waters: 22–27 inches TL prohibition/ 2-fish limit

-Harvest Season – Recreational CSMA internal coastal and joint waters – October 1 through April 30
+Harvest Season – Recreational CSMA internal coastal and joint waters – October 1 through April 30; Commercial spring season only, by proclamation anytime between January 1 through April 30.

-Historical and Current Maximum Age** – 29 years/ 18 years
+Historical and Current Maximum Age** – 29 years/17 years

 Juvenile Abundance Index – Not available for CSMA

-Habits and Habitats – Striped bass are anadromous, spending the majority of their adult life in the near–shore ocean and estuarine waters, migrating upstream to fresh water to spawn in the spring.
+Habits and Habitats – Striped bass are anadromous, spending the majority of their adult life in the waters of the estuaries and nearshore ocean, migrating to fresh water to spawn in the spring.
 Striped bass require flowing, fresh water habitats in order to spawn successfully, allowing the eggs to remain suspended until they hatch, and to transport larvae to the nursery areas.
 Spawning takes place during late April until early June.
 North Carolina is host to several different stocks of striped bass.
-One is the Atlantic migratory stock that often over–winters off the Outer Banks.
-The Albemarle Sound–Roanoke River area supports the largest spawning population in North Carolina.
-The CSMA populations are found in the Neuse, Tar/Pamlico, and Cape Fear rivers.
+One is the Atlantic migratory stock that over-winters off southeastern Virginia and northeastern North Carolina.
+In years with mild winters, they may not migrate all the way down into North Carolina waters, as was the case in 2012.
+These striped bass originate principally from the Chesapeake Bay, Delaware and Hudson river systems.
+They remain in their natal systems from two to three years then begin migrating along the Atlantic coast, northward in the summer and southward during the winter.
+The Albemarle Sound-Roanoke River area supports the largest spawning population in North Carolina.
+Other populations are found in the Tar/Pamlico, Neuse, and Cape Fear rivers, and are considered estuarine (non-anadromous).

 *Includes ASMA, CSMA, and the Atlantic Ocean